 MIT has continually improved its approach to making sure that campus operates smoothly and safely, and that everyone is able to pursue the work they came to MIT to do.
 MIT has introduced enhanced rules, implemented rapid response measures, and used administrative actions when appropriate.

+MIT is committed to ensuring due process and fair adjudication of complaints.
 Disciplinary actions related to campus tensions stemming from the conflict in the Middle East have included probation, full suspensions, and/or bans from campus for students who violated campus rules.

 Bottom Line